yzh503/vm-placement-migration-gym/README.md

 ./run.sh
 ```

+If you have less than 8 cores, modify the `run.sh` and `exp_*.py` files so that it accomodates your CPU.

-The experiment results are saved in `data`.
+The experiment data are saved in `data`.
 When the experiments complete, draw plots in `plots.ipynb`.

 ## Configuration